Patrick Rouble: Yukon Land Use Planning Council

 After retiring from politics, Rouble was appointed by Premier Pasloski as the Chair of the Yukon Land Use Planning Council, the body under the Yukon's Umbrella Final Agreement responsible for making recommendations to the Yukon Government on land use planning.
 The appointment drew disdain from the opposition and the media, since as Minister of Energy, Mines and Resources, Rouble had worked to undermine the recommendations of the Council's Peel Watershed Commission after six years of public consultations.
 There was concern that Rouble prejudiced the independent mandate of the Council and could weaken government relations with First Nations.
 Both the Yukon News and members of the opposition called upon Rouble to recuse himself of the appointment, which he did not.
 The process surrounding the Peel Watershed Commission eventually led to a legal challenge at the Supreme Court of Canada in 2017.

 Personal life

-Rouble, born in Renfrew, Ontario and raised in Nepean, attended St. Lawrence College in Kingston, Ontario.
+Rouble, born in Renfrew and raised in Nepean, attended St. Lawrence College in Kingston, Ontario.
 He holds a Master of Business Administration from Royal Roads University in Victoria, British Columbia and pursued his doctoral degree from the University of Calgary in education after quitting politics.

 Rouble has lived in the Yukon since 1992 and resides with his wife in Marsh Lake, Yukon.
-Prior to entering territorial politics, he served on the Marsh Lake Advisory Council and worked as a small business owner.
+Prior to entering territorial politics, he served on the Marsh Lake Advisory Council and was a small business owner.